rovermicrover/-x4-race-weapons-enabled/README.md

 # About

 Egosoft almost fully implemented Paranid Mass Driver and Teladi Muon Charger but failed to polish and release them.
-This leaves only the Argon with a race specifc weapon the Argon Ion Blaster.
+This leaves only the Argon with a race specific weapon the Argon Ion Blaster.
 This mod:

 * Adds the Paranid Mass Driver and Teladi Muon Charger to the game.